10 tips for Christmas email marketing

 You may think that it’s no need to create plain text versions of your campaigns, but it’s actually a good habit.
 Using plain text will eliminate the case that your emails will be filtered as spam; in addition, anyone who isn’t able to view HTML emails will be able to see the plain text versions instead.

-Looking for more Marketing Solutions for Magento 2 stores?
+Looking for more Marketing Solutions for Magento 2 stores at Mageplaza?
 Get it here!